Erik Bazinyan: Bazinyan vs. Ellis

-Bazinyan came back stronger prior to his last bout, ready to battle on his next bout against Ronald Ellis, who has fought boxers like David Benavidez and Christian Mbili, despite how galant and elegant his achievements may look, Ellis hasn't competed in a professional bout for nearly 2 years, which would weigh Ellis down, yet he remains a strong and good opponent for Bazinyan, both made notable progress on their own but on the 6th round, out of nowhere, Bazinyan rocks Ellis with two right hands that dropped Ellis down, Ellis was able to recover but the referee halted the contest, making this the quickest loss of Ellis, prior to his previous bouts.
+On 24 August, Bazinyan's next fight was announced to be Ronald Ellis.
+Ellis, who previously fought David Benavidez and Christian Mbili, was expected to remain a strong challenger against Bazinyan, despite not competing in a professional bout for nearly two years.
+During the fight, on 11 October, both made notable progress, but on the 6th round, out of nowhere, Bazinyan rocked Ellis with two right hands that dropped Ellis down.
+Ellis was able to recover but the referee halted the contest, making this the quickest loss of Ellis, prior to his previous bouts.

 Bazinyan vs. Godoy

-On 1 December 2023, a scheduled fight between Erik Bazinyan and resilient Argentinian veteran boxer, Billi Facundo Godoy on 25 January 2024 is announced, Bazinyan's NABF super middleweight title being at stake, despite being Bazinyan's 32nd bout without any losses, the 28 years old Bazinyan is still looking to progress more instead of willing to compete in any world championships yet, despite his top 5 rankings in every boxing organizations on the super middleweight division.
-Bazinyan would make a rather explosive and quick victory as he prevails against Godoy with a solid impressive combination which Godoy did not beat the 10-seconds count from, Bazinyan therefore retains his NABF title.
+On 1 December 2023, a scheduled fight between Erik Bazinyan and Argentinian veteran boxer, Billi Facundo Godoy on 25 January 2024 is announced, with Bazinyan's NABF super middleweight title being at stake, despite being Bazinyan's 32nd bout without any losses, the 28 years old Bazinyan is still looking to progress more instead of willing to compete in any world championships yet, despite his top 5 rankings in every boxing organizations on the super middleweight division.
+Bazinyan would make a rather quick victory as he prevails against Godoy with an impressive combination which Godoy did not beat the 10-seconds count from, Bazinyan therefore retains his NABF title.